ChrisPy-RuBy/docs/python.md

 It is not good when...
 1. Doing cpu bound processes as the GIL is still there.

+Note: concurrent.futures can swap between threaded or multiprocess by changing the ProcessPoolExecutor to ThreadPoolExecutor

 ## object oriented programing